atomisthq/docs/docs/automations/command-examples.md

             .then(() => Success, failure);
 ```
 With [this handler](https://github.com/atomist/automation-client-samples-ts/tree/master/src/commands/editor/UpdateCopyright.ts) running
-in our automation client, we can initiate PRs on all repositories that have an out-of-date Copyright notice with one `@atomist update README copyright year` in Slack, or one invocation from the client dashboard[LINK].
+in our automation client, we can initiate PRs on all repositories that have an out-of-date Copyright
+notice with one `@atomist update README copyright year` in Slack.

 ## Inspect code across repositories